 The descriptions below give you more details on each of these types of courses.

-The Summer Language Institute for French Teachers offers you the opportunity to earn a Master of Arts in French Language Teaching (a total of 48 credits) over three summers.
+The Summer Language Institute for French Teachers offers you the opportunity to earn a Master of Arts in French Language Teaching (a total of 48 quarter credits) over three summers.
 You may earn up to 18 credits each summer.

 Five 3-credit required core courses: